 - 1. Location.
 The Competition will be held at The Catholic University of America, Columbus School of Law, located at 3600 John McCormack Road, N.E.
 Washington, D.C.
 20064. - 2.
 Scoring - i.
 Each team will argue once for the Petitioner and once for the Respondent during the preliminary rounds. - ii.
+The teams' score for the preliminary rounds will be based on the score for the brief and the score for the oral argument.
+In Round 1 and Round 2, the brief will constitute fifty percent (50%) of the score. - iii.
 For the quarterfinal and final rounds, the Vice Chancellor will assign teams to arguments on a random basis.
 To the extent possible, teams will be allowed to argue on-brief, but no guarantees are made.
-If any team will be required to argue off-brief, there will be a coin toss to determine party designations. - A team will advance in the Competition based on its Final Score for each round.
-Final Scores for each round are calculated based on a team's Final Brief Score and Final Oral Score, weighted as follows:
+If any team will be required to argue off-brief, there will be a coin toss to determine party designations. - iv.
+The teams' score for the quarterfinal, semifinal, and final rounds will be based entirely on oral argument performance. - v.
+In the quarterfinal round the two teams with the highest score before each of the two panels of judges will advance to the semifinal round.
+The two teams that win arguments in the semifinal round will advance to the final round. - vi.
+All scoring will be judged on a scale of 100, using whole numbers.
+If a judge provides a score other than a whole number, the number will be rounded to the nearest whole number.
+Each preliminary oral round will consist of three oral scores.
+There will be a minimum of two (2) oral judges in each room.
+If there are three judges hearing arguments, then one score will be taken from each judge.
+In the event that only two judges are present, the third score will be computed by averaging the two scores to create the third score.